On subgroups in division rings of type $2$: Finitely generated subgroups

-From Theorem \ref{th2.1} and Lemma \ref{lem2.2} we get the following result, which generalizes Theorem 1 in \cite{Ak2}: \begin{corollary} Let $D$ be a division ring of type $2$.
-If the multiplicative group $D^*$ is finitely generated, then $D$ is a finite field. \end{corollary}
+\begin{corollary} Let $D$ be a division ring of type $2$.
+If $D^*$ is finitely generated, then $D$ is a finite field. \end{corollary}

-If $M$ is a maximal finitely generated subgroup of $D^*$, then $D^*$ is finitely generated.
-So, the next result follows immediately from Corollary \ref{cor2.2}.
+If $M$ is a finitely generated maximal subgroup of $D^*$, then clearly $D^*$ is finitely generated.
+So, the next result follows immediately from Corollary \ref{cor:2.7}.

 \begin{corollary} Assume that $D$ is a division ring of type $2$.
-If the multiplicative group $D^*$ has a maximal finitely generated subgroup, then $D$ is a finite field. \end{corollary}
+If $D^*$ has a finitely generated maximal subgroup, then $D$ is a finite field. \end{corollary}

-By the same way as in the proof of Theorem \ref{th2.1}, we obtain the following corollary.
+In the same way as in the proof of Theorem \ref{thm:2.6}, we obtain the following corollary.

-\begin{corollary} Assume that $D$ is a division ring of type $2$ with the center $F$ and $S$ is a subgroup of $D^*$.
+\begin{corollary} Assume that $D$ is a non-commutative division ring of type $2$ with center $F$ and $S$ is a subgroup of $D^*$.
 If $N=SF^*$, then $N/N'$ is not finitely generated. \end{corollary}

-\proof Suppose that $N/N'$ is finitely generated.
-Since $N'=S'$ and $ F^*/(F^*\cap S') \simeq S'F^*/S'$, it follows that $F^*/(F^*\cap S')$ is a finitely generated abelian group.
-Now, by the same way as in the proof of Theorem \ref{th2.1}, we can conclude that $D$ is commutative. \dpcm
+\begin{proof} Suppose that $N/N'$ is finitely generated.
+Since $N'=S'$ and $F^*/(F^*\cap S') \simeq S'F^*/S'$, it follows that $F^*/(F^*\cap S')$ is a finitely generated abelian group.
+Now, in the same way as in the proof of Theorem \ref{thm:2.6}, we conclude that $D$ is commutative and this is a contradiction. \end{proof}

-The following result follows immediately from Corollary \ref{cor2.4}.
+The following result follows immediately from Corollary \ref{cor:2.9}.

-\begin{corollary} Assume that $D$ is a division ring of type $2$.
-Then, $D^*/D'$ is not finitely generated. \end{corollary}
+\begin{corollary} If $D$ is a non-commutative division ring of type $2$, then $D^*/D'$ is not finitely generated. \end{corollary}